NicoB-UOL/TopicFunder/README.md

     ## 1 1464373 Gerhards, Jürgen Jürgen Gerhards

 -   `find_info(ID, reqtime = 5)`
+-   now we got the projecttitles, the project-ids, the number of projects and the affiliation additionally

 ``` r
 df <- find_info(result$id, reqtime = 5)